IBM-Cloud/insurance-bot/README.md

     npm start
     ```

+## Cleanup
+See the [**Cleanup** section in the toolchain repository](https://github.com/IBM-Cloud/insurance-toolchain#cleanup) for instructions on how to remove the resources associated with the entire project.

 ## Contribute

 If you find a bug, please report it via the [Issues section][issues_url] or even better, fork the project and submit a pull request with your fix!
 We are more than happy to accept external contributions to this project if they address something noted in an existing issue.
 In order to be considered, pull requests must pass the initial [Travis CI][travis_url] build and/or add substantial value to the sample application.